knowit-finland-javascript-guild/refactoring-with-stratified-design/slides.md

 ---
 layout: cover
+author: Juho Harme
 drawings:
   enabled: true
 ---

 # Refactoring with stratified design

+Juho Härme

 <!--

-Hi there, so, my talk is not about the cool new frameworks out there, but about something mysterious called Stratifies design.
+Hi there, so, my talk is not about the cool new frameworks out there, but about something mysterious called Stratifies design....

 And there's another word - refactoring....
 Ideally, you would want to talk about designing and how you start a new project with a perfect design, a perfectly clear way to think